Caring for an autistic child

 Will my other children have autism?

-You can make things easier for you, and your child by:
+You can make things easier for you and your child by:

-- knowing where to get help
+- knowing where and how to access support

 There are many support organisations available.

-What other difficulties could my child have?
+What other support needs could my autistic child have?

 - anxiety or depression